Intelligent battery sensor and battery

 The startability limit is calculated by evaluating the following measured variables:

-- Average ambient temperature with vehicle parked.
+- Average battery temperature with vehicle parked.

 - Ambient temperature of the last journey.